aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 **Aldryn News & Blog** application too.

 From the navigation menu in the Explorer site, choose *Blog*, to go to the home page of the weblog.

+.. todo:: an image for the navigation menu with Blog highlighted

 The *Blog* page lists a number of articles, including a snippet of introductory text from each, along with a publishing date and the author's name, and a link to the full article.